Learn About LIHEAP in Wisconsin

 Crisis utility bill assistance for low income families in WI is also provided through this government-funded program.
 If a household has no heat or a utility provider has threatened to disconnect the heat due to unpaid bills, crisis assistance may be provided if the family meets the program’s eligibility criteria.
 Additionally, households that use fuel as their main source of heat and are running low but cannot afford to replenish may also be provided with crisis benefits if they qualify.
 A program representative may also negotiate with a heating vendor on a beneficiary’s behalf to create payment plans or other solutions to ensure the heat stays on in the home.

 If a resident decides to apply for LIHEAP crisis benefits and he or she qualifies, the program may also provide assistance repairing or replacing the furnace or boiler.
 However, to receive this assistance, a household must prove that the heating element is not working or needs repair and that the family cannot afford to complete the task without financial assistance.
-To find out more about the Wisconsin LIHEAP program benefits available to eligible applicants, read through our comprehensive guide.
+To find out more about the Wisconsin LIHEAP program, read through our comprehensive guide.

 The LIHEAP income guidelines in Wisconsin are based on the number of household members in an applicant’s home and the current Federal Poverty Level (FPL).
 The gross income earned must be within a certain percentage of the FPL for a household to qualify for benefits.
 Most types of home heating sources can qualify a home to receive benefits from the program, including: